bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Closures allow us to create variables that can only be accessed by an enclosing function.
+<p>Closures allow us to create variables that can only be accessed by an
+enclosing function.</p>

-We&apos;re going to use closure now to hide swordsman&apos;s damage and attacks from the outside.
+<p>We&apos;re going to use closure now to hide swordsman&apos;s damage and attacks
+from the outside.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 101 closures as a solution, #2 (59) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">